chagdj/final_project/README.md

 • **Email Only** – Restrict view to profiles with a public email address
 • **Matching Score** – Prioritize profiles with better GitHub presence
 • **Activity Chart** – View recent monthly GitHub repo contributions
-• **Links** – Clickable GitHub, LinkedIn, Twitter, Website, and Email
+• **Links** – Clickable GitHub, LinkedIn, Twitter, Website and Email
-• **Profile Reliability** – Highlights if the position was inferred confidently
+• **Profile Reliability** – Highlights if the position was confidently

 ## 📸 Screenshot